marbl/meryl/documentation/source/reference.rst

   input:<CONDITION>[:<CONDITION>[...]]

 A ``<CONDITION>`` is either an input number (``@n``) or input count (``n`` or ``n-m``).
-For the filter to be TRUE, all the CONDITIONS must be met.
+For the selector to be TRUE, all the CONDITIONS must be met.

 .. warning::
   Do input-counts require ``#n`` or just integers ``n``?